borogove-if/borogove-ide/README.md

 ## Building and publishing

-The `npm run build` (or `yarn build`) command creates a complete web site in the `build` directory.
+The `npm run build` (or `yarn build` or `npm run build:snippets` to build the snippets feature) command creates a complete web site in the `build` directory.
 This directory can then be copied as is to web hosting of your choice.

 The build process is quite slow, so don't panic if it doesn't seem to do anything for a few minutes.